mecid/mecid.github.io/_posts/2019-10-16-localization-in-swiftui.md

 To learn how to create translation files, take a look at the ["Internationalization and Localization"](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LocalizingYourApp/LocalizingYourApp.html#//apple_ref/doc/uid/10000171i-CH5-SW1) guide provided by *Apple*.

 #### String interpolation
 We already know how to localize static text in our apps.
 But what about the dynamic text, where we need to inject some data like names or some numeric values.
-Fortunately, *LocalizedStringKey* conforms to *ExpressibleByStringInterpolation* protocol, which allows us to use *String* interpolation to pass some data into our string values.
+Fortunately, *LocalizedStringKey* conforms *ExpressibleByStringInterpolation* protocol, which allows us to use *String* interpolation to pass data into our string values.
 Let's take a look at a small example.

 ```swift
 let name = "Majid"
 Text("myNameIs \(name)")
 ```

 In the example above, we create a *Text* component with the *"myNameIs \(name)"* string value.
-As you already know, the Text component has an init method overload, which accepts *LocalizedStringKey* and *LocalizedStringKey* conforms to *ExpressibleByStringInterpolation*, and this is all the magic behind the localization in *SwiftUI*.
+As you already know, the Text component has an init method overload, which accepts *LocalizedStringKey* and *LocalizedStringKey* conforms *ExpressibleByStringInterpolation*, and **this is all the magic behind the localization in *SwiftUI***.
 This piece of code will look for the *"myNameIs %@"* key in your translation files.
 Let's take a look at how our translation file should look to make it work.

 ```swift
 "myNameIs %@" = "My name is %@.";